-Full 48 Week data from the Phase 3 study will be presented at a scientific conference later this year.
-These results will be discussed with regulatory authorities to support a marketing application in 2025.
+These results will be discussed with regulatory authorities to support submitting a marketing application in mid-2025.

-DTX301 for the treatment of Ornithine Transcarbamylase, or OTC, deficiency
+DTX301 for the treatment of OTC deficiency

 We are currently randomizing and dosing patients in our 64-week Phase 3 study of DTX301.
 The patients in the study will be randomized 1:1 to DTX301 (1.7 x 10^13 GC/kg dose) or placebo.
-We plan to enroll approximately 50 patients 12 years of age and older.
+We plan to enroll up to 50 patients 12 years of age and older.
 The co-primary endpoints are the percentage of patients who achieve a response, as measured by discontinuation or reduction in baseline disease management, and the 24-hour plasma ammonia levels.
-We expect to complete enrollment for the Phase 3 study in the second half of 2024.
+We expect to complete enrollment for the Phase 3 study around the end of 2024.